clickbar/laravel-magellan/README.md

 ### Insert/Update

-Magellan geometry objects can be inserted directly as long as they are specified in the `$postgisColumns` of the affected model.
+Magellan geometry objects can be inserted directly as long as they are specified in the `$casts` of the affected model.
 In our case, we can insert a new Port like this:

 ```php